peterjc/flake8-rst-docstrings/README.rst

     $ flake8 --rst-roles class,func,ref --rst-directives envvar,exception ...

-We recommend using the following settings in your ``flake8`` configuration, for example in your ``.flake8``, ``setup.cfg``, or ``tox.ini`` file, e.g.::
+We recommend recording these settings in your ``flake8`` configuration, for example in your ``.flake8``, ``setup.cfg``, or ``tox.ini`` file, e.g.::

     [flake8]